-The Story of Freddie Mercury’s Solo Debut, ‘Mr. Bad Guy’
+Why Freddie Mercury (Briefly) Went Solo With ‘Mr. Bad Guy’

-Freddie Mercury's debut was the perfect solo album, in that it became a outlet for his inclination toward non-rock music away from Queen and never threatened his group's integrity.
-In fact, it may have gotten Queen back on track.
+Freddie Mercury's debut was the perfect solo album, in that it became an outlet for his inclination toward non-rock music away from Queen.
+Mr. Bad Guy never threatened his group's integrity; in fact, it may have ultimately gotten Queen back on track.

-Released on April 29, 1985, Mr. Bad Guy featured Mercury singing dance songs and anthem-sized ballads during a Queen hiatus, and handling all songwriting, as well as keyboards, orchestrations and some engineering duties.
+Released on April 29, 1985, the album found Mercury singing dance songs and anthem-sized ballads during a Queen hiatus, and handling all songwriting, as well as keyboards, orchestrations and some engineering duties.
 It served as a reminder of his rangy, often-overlooked skills in the studio, and as an expansion of the more lightly regarded elements of Queen's most recent LP, 1982's pop-focused Hot Space.

-Only the expectations for a Mercury project were decidedly different.
+Only the expectations for a Freddie Mercury project were decidedly different.
 Queen had always balanced their dizzying array of influences with healthy dollops of straight-ahead guitar and drums.
-Mercury was, outside of a forgotten 1973 single, an unknown solo entity, and happy to be less than the sum of those parts.
+Mercury was, outside of a forgotten 1973 single, an unknown solo entity.
+More than that, he was clearly happy to be less than the sum of Queen's parts.

-Still, Mercury's dedication to his main band remained.
-He dutifully dropped everything as Queen convened for subsequent projects like 1984's The Works, an album that – after Mercury's interest in dance music had been sated – returned to the group's rock roots.
-Beyond May and Taylor's contributions, Mr. Bad Guy also featured sideman Fred Mandel, who had earlier worked with May's Star Fleet Project and would also be featured on The Works.
-Just a few months later, Mercury was fronting his old band once again when Queen took the stage at Live Aid.
+Clearly, however, Mercury's dedication to his main band remained.
+He dutifully dropped everything as Queen convened for 1984's The Works, an album that – after Mercury's interest in dance music had been sated – returned to the group's rock roots.
+Beyond May and Taylor's contributions, Mr. Bad Guy also included sideman Fred Mandel, who had earlier worked with May's Star Fleet Project and would also be featured on The Works.